 Depending on what the rheumatologist discovers, the patient may be sent for additional blood tests and imaging scans to help diagnose and possibly rule out certain rheumatic conditions.

 Rheumatism is caused by a number of different factors and depends on the type of rheumatic disease in question.
 Some rheumatic diseases develop as the result of wear and tear on joints that comes with age or repetitive use of joints.

 In other cases, rheumatism is the result of an autoimmune condition that triggers the body to respond with inflammatory symptoms.
-Genetics and environmental factors are thought to be the common triggers in most rheumatic diseases.
+Genetics and environmental factors are thought to be the common triggers in some rheumatic diseases.